Pupil Librarian Support | Helping Developmental Reading and Writing - Peters

 We all know the importance of book blether for building reading communities and peer to peer recommendations are often a valuable tool for engaging readers.
 (The Reading Framework page 98).

-Give pupil librarians the opportunity to write reviews and engage in book talk with other pupils.
+Give pupil librarians the opportunity to write reviews to help with developmental reading and writing, and engage in book talk with other pupils.
 Don't miss our Book Talk Cards for discussion ideas!

 7. Try a secret book initiative